Safe Viewing Warning

 - Solo or group: Some people may seek a solitary wilderness experience for the eclipse, but for most people it is more fun to watch with a large group.
 In that case, look for locations hosting eclipse events at schools, parks, stadiums, and so on.
 Or consider hosting one yourself!

-- Plan ahead: Traffic to the path is expected to be very heavy on eclipse day, so it will be best to go at least a day or two early to avoid the risk of missing totality because of clogged roads.
+- Plan ahead: Expect heavy traffic on eclipse day, so it will be best to go to your chosen location at least a day or two early to avoid the risk of missing totality because of clogged roads.
 Also bring along food and water, just in case you get stuck, or local stores run out.

 If You Can’t Get to Totality

-If you simply can’t get to the path of totality, you should still plan on watching the partial solar eclipse, which will be visible throughout North American and parts of South America.
-That requires nothing more than being outside during the eclipse and observing it in accord with the Safe Viewing guidelines.
-Use this app to find the beginning, middle, and end times for the eclipse at your location.
+If you simply can’t get to the path of totality, you will likely still have the opportunity to see a partial solar eclipse for at least some of the upcoming eclipses.
+Use the Totality app to find out what you’ll see at any location.
+If you will have a partial eclipse, you can watch it with nothing more than being outside during the eclipse and observing it in accord with the Safe Viewing guidelines.
+Use the Totality app to find the beginning, middle, and end times for the eclipse at your location.

 Special Note For School Administrators and Teachers